cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/evidence/A2/README.md

 - security guards also present there to patrol and monitored the things
 - there is also a control room for fire for safety
 - there is also a info centre at the bus station fo inquiries
+- street lights and road lights are also installed for visibility in the night
 ### The detailed explanation is in the Activities.md